-Regardless of the treatment option you choose for your cat, periodic physical examination, blood pressure measurements, and laboratory monitoring will be recommended.
-The recommended frequency of this monitoring, as well as the specific tests that comprise that monitoring, will vary based on the needs of individual patient.
+Regardless of the treatment option, you choose for your cat, periodic physical examination, blood pressure measurements, and laboratory monitoring will be recommended.
+The recommended frequency of this monitoring, as well as the specific tests that comprise that monitoring, will vary based on the needs of an individual patient.

 We recommend that all Senior cats (age 7 and up) have an examination, blood pressure, and general Senior screening labs at least twice a year.
 This frequency may also be sufficient for many hyperthyroid cats post I-131, post-surgery, or those on methimazole who have demonstrated long-term stability.
 Kitties new to methimazole therapy, or those with other concurrent problems, may require more frequent monitoring.
 Your veterinarian will work with you to set a monitoring schedule appropriate for your cat’s individual situation.

 Even if your kitty has had I-131 therapy or thyroidectomy, it is possible for new thyroid tissue to develop.
 Periodic monitoring of these patients still includes thyroid levels, to ensure that thyroid tissue hasn’t regrown.